Easy Turkey Swedish Meatballs (with Ground Turkey)

 Calories: 265kcal | Carbohydrates: 16g | Protein: 32g | Fat: 8g | Saturated Fat: 4g | Cholesterol: 117mg | Sodium: 1174mg | Potassium: 624mg | Fiber: 1g | Sugar: 1g | Vitamin A: 298IU | Vitamin C: 15mg | Calcium: 98mg | Iron: 2mg

-This post was originally published in 2020.
-It was updated in 2023 to add new content.
-The turkey Swedish meatball recipe remains the same.
-Enjoy!
+This Swedish meatballs with ground turkey post was originally published in 2020.
+It was updated in 2023 to add new content, and again in 2024 to add new photographs and change the meatball recipe slightly.

-37 thoughts on “Easy Turkey Swedish Meatballs (with Ground Turkey)”
+44 thoughts on “Easy Ground Turkey Swedish Meatballs”

 • Hi Cindy – I used 85/15, but I think you could even go leaner with this recipe, since the meatballs are bound with breadcrumbs and egg.
 Hope that helps!